MatthewTess/CSE175-Artificial-Intelligence/README.md

 # CSE175-Artificial-Intelligence
-All labs were collaborated with former roommate/friend(s) Martin Catindig and Angelo
+All labs were collaborated and co-submitted with former roommate/friend(s) Martin Catindig and Angelo